Student Transfers

 Online Choice Transfer Request Portal

-The Choice Transfer Request Portal (CTRP) is used by many school districts in Washington State to process Choice Transfer requests.
+The Choice Transfer Request Portal (CTRP) is used by parents, guardians, and students 18 and over to request a transfer from one Washington public school to another electronically.
 A Choice Transfer request is made when a student wants to attend a school outside of the school district where the student lives.

-For a Choice Transfer, the resident district must first release the student to start the transfer process.
-When you have completed your transfer application, your request will be sent to the resident school district.
+Step 1: Submit a request electronically via the parent portal or send a completed Choice Transfer Request form to the resident school district.
 Please refer to the Choice Transfer Request Portal (CTRP) User Guide for instructions on how to use the portal.

 Frequently Asked Questions